ursinusgraphics/Modules/_pages/Module14_LocalIllumination/exercise-illumination2.md

                 // TODO: This should be the vector from the vertex to the light,
                 // reflected about the normal.
-                vec3 dh = vec3(0.0, 0.0, 0.0);
+                // (See my caveat on the last page if you're using the glsl reflect method) vec3 dh = vec3(0.0, 0.0, 0.0);
                 // TODO: This should be a unit vector from the vertex in the direction
                 // of the eye (uEye)